How to start a fishing lure business: your first cast

 Beyond social media, online communities offer a direct line to your audience.
 Join fishing forums like BassResource or The Hull Truth.
 Participate in discussions genuinely to build credibility before you mention your products.
 A soft launch here can generate your first sales.

-You might also want to collaborate with local fishing guides or micro-influencers.
+Collaborate with local fishing guides or micro-influencers.
 Offer them free lures in exchange for an authentic post or video.
 This approach can be more effective and affordable than paid ads when you are just starting out.

 Here are 3 immediate steps to take: